Pankaj2505/DataWarehouse/_posts/2022-01-02-Dimension.md

 				- those entities why can not be measured and they does not have further attribute, like transaction No.
 				- these entitites has one on one relation with fact, like order no,transaction no.
 				- these Dimension sits on fact table with each fact.

+		5. Slowly Changing Dimension
+		 	a.
+Type 1 Overwrite the value
+				-	It will replace older value with new one , so it will not store historical data
+				-	Use it for spelling correction
+				-	sale [surrogateKey , storeID, StoreName, EffectiveDate]
+			b.
+Type 2 preserve history using flag

+				-	Which one is current record which one is older
+					- sale [surrogateKey , storeID, StoreName, EffectiveDate, ExpiryDate]
+					- sale [surrogateKey , storeID, StoreName, EffectiveDate, Active]
+			c.
+Type 3 preserve Partial History
+				-  sale [surrogateKey , storeID, StoreName, original_EffectiveDate, current_effectiveDate]

 > Challange
 	- Structure of dimension table